khangmtran/cs436-codeEditor/README.md

 cd to the folder, npm install to install dependencies, npm run dev to start dev server

-Cd to server, npm install, npm start to run backend server,
+Cd to server, npm install, npm start to run backend server